Tyler Tettleton: Hamilton Tiger-Cats

 Tettleton announced that he signed with the Hamilton Tiger-Cats of the Canadian Football League (CFL) on April 4, 2014.
 He was later released by the Tiger-Cats mid season.

 Coaching career

 Tettleton began his coaching career as a graduate assistant at Oklahoma and went on to work as a personnel intern with the New York Jets before being hired by the Cleveland Browns as an offensive quality control coach.
 Tettleton spent 2020 as on offensive analyst with LSU.
 He returned to his alma mater to become the running backs coach at Ohio replacing Tim Albin who was elevated to head coach prior to the 2021 season.

 After one season at his alma mater, Tettleton returned to the National Football League, joining the Jacksonville Jaguars staff as an offensive quality control coach.
+In 2023 he changed from the assistant running backs coach to the assistant wide receivers coach.

 Personal life

 Tyler is a son of former Major League Baseball player Mickey Tettleton.